KalfinSyah/KalfinSyah/README.md

 ## Hi there 👋, iam KalfinSyah

-An independent programmer with a passion for tech—especially mobile development, networking, and artificial intelligence.
+An independent programmer with a passion for tech—especially mobile development.
 I'm always up for cool collaborations, so feel free to hit me up at Gmail!
 Let's build something awesome together!

 ### Github Statistic
 <p align="left">